team-fire-nomz/fire-nomz-back-end/README.md

 }
 ```

-If a chef tries to edit anoter chef's recipe:
+If a chef tries to edit another chef's recipe:

 ```json
 403 Forbidden